mapping-commons/sssom/src/docs/inference.md

 inversion.
-The local unique identifiers used for mappings in this example are related to the proposal in https://github.com/ts4nfdi/mapping-sameness-identifier (which currently is under finalization).
+The local unique identifiers used for mappings in this example are related to the proposal in https://github.com/ts4nfdi/mapping-sameness-identifier (which currently is under review).
 For now, the SSSOM specification isn't currently prescribing how to assign CURIEs to mapping quads.

 ```